Safe-DS/DSL/docs/development/formatting-testing.md

 # Formatting Testing

-Formatting tests are data driven instead of being specified explicitly.
+Formatting tests are data-driven instead of being specified explicitly.
 This document explains how to add a new formatting test.

 ## Adding a formatting test